VivusHub/Vivus/share/twitter/README.md

     curl_setopt( $ch, CURLOPT_RETURNTRANSFER, 1);
     $response = curl_exec($ch);
 ```
+That's all!
+Simple right!

+# Congrats
+Congratulations you've successfully implemented the twitter API to your code.
+If you are running into problems feel free to email
+dev@checkmateconcevoir.com or better yet you can make use of the checkmateconcevoir.com/vivus/ platform to send and schedule tweets.

 # License
 The codes and all related text in this doucment are licensed unde the BCD license.
 Redistribution and use in source and